Medically reviewed on February 2, 2018.

 Seek immediate medical attention for any headache that comes on suddenly and severely.

-In other cases, potentially life-threatening conditions may be responsible, including:
+There's no obvious cause for some thunderclap headaches.
+In other cases, a variety of potentially life-threatening conditions might be responsible, including:

-- Bleeding between the brain and membranes covering the brain, often due to an abnormal bulge or ballooning in a blood vessel (aneurysm)
+- Bleeding between the brain and membranes covering the brain (subarachnoid hemorrhage)

 - A rupture of a blood vessel in the brain

-- A tear in the lining of an artery (for example, carotid or vertebral artery) that supplies blood to the brain
+- A tear in the lining of an artery that supplies blood to the brain

-- Leaking of cerebrospinal fluid, which when present is usually due to a tear of the covering around a nerve root in the spine
+- Leaking of cerebrospinal fluid — usually due to a tear of the covering around a nerve root in the spine

-- Loss of blood supply to or bleeding in the pituitary gland
+- Death of tissue or bleeding in the pituitary gland

 - A blood clot in the brain